Let’s Talk

 create-ssl-certificates-for-development-websites-3

-Now open Trusted Root Certificate Authorities > Certificates from the left side pane.
-Paste the copied certificate into this folder.
-Now your generated certificate is added to Trusted Root.
+Now, open the Trusted Root Certificate Authorities > Certificates from the left side pane and paste the copied certificate in this folder.
+Your generated certificate is now added to the Trusted Root.

-In the final step open your IIS and expand the Sites and select your website.
-Right Click on the website and choose “Edit Bindings”.
-Click Add to add HTTPS binding.
+In the last final step, open your IIS and expand the Sites.
+Select your website, right click on it and choose “Edit bindings.”
+Click Add to add the HTTPs binding.

 On the new windows choose the type as HTTPS and the hostname as dev.localhost.com.
 The hostname should match the name on the certificate.

-Select the SSL certificate we generated and click okay.
+Now, select the SSL certificate you generated and click okay.

 Restart your website in IIS.
 Now you can debug your website using HTTPS.